kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 title: "Building a statically generated personal website using GatsbyJS"
 type: "blog"
 ---
-A personal website is a great tool for showing the world exactly what you are about.
+A personal website is a great tool for showing the world exactly what you're about.
 It is akin to an online business card for developers who conduct most of their business on the internet.
 Having a personal website can be a great way of displaying your best projects, sharing your thoughts, as well as helping people connect with you.
 The personal website is a showcase of your skills and therefore, should also be a display of your skills in and of itself.
 Your website directly relates with your competance as a developer and it shows a first time visitor exactly what kind of work ethic you have.
-No matter if you are doing contracts or you are maintaining the website for display to recruiters, your website should be of top quality.
+No matter if you're doing contracts or you're maintaining the website for display to recruiters, your website should be of top quality.

 In order to ensure a smooth user and developer experience, it is essential for a personal website to cover the following three foundational pillars:
   1. __Performance__ - The website must load quickly on first load as well as between pages